ewiq/neetlet/ABOUT.md

 - Separate youtube, blog, news, podcasts sections in channel lists
 - Implement deletions of oldest (and not saved) items
 - Handle feeds with no or invalid pubDate - add date '0'/current when importing?
+- Suggestion: Add items that where fetched directly, channel by channel to the feed, not in a batch

 ### Shuffle algorithm ideas